Hormones of Hunger and Satiety and Timing of Digestion

 Peptide YY

 Peptide YY (PYY) is another gut hormone that has a role in decreasing the appetite, leading to increased feelings of satiety.
-PYY levels may be lower in those that struggle with obesity, and may lead to an increase in appetite and overeating.
-Maintaining sufficient levels are believed to play a major role in reducing food intake and decreasing the risk of obesity.
+PYY levels may be lower in those who struggle with obesity and may lead to an increase in appetite and overeating.
+Maintaining sufficient levels is believed to play a major role in reducing food intake and decreasing the risk of obesity.

 Here are some ways to promote healthy levels of PPY in your body:

-Eating a well-balanced diet that includes protein, fruits and vegetables may promote healthy PYY levels and fullness.
-Although more research is needed.
+Eating a well-balanced diet that includes protein, fruits and vegetables may promote healthy PYY levels and satiety, although more research is needed.

 Exercise